lukasgarbas/mask-rcnn-traffic/README.md

 ### Intersection over Union (IoU)

 Evaluates the overlap between two bounding boxes.
+In order to apply IoU we need:

+1. Ground-truth bounding boxes (Annotations)
+2. Predicted bounding boxes from our model

-To measure IOU one needs to divide the overlapping area between the predicted and ground truth bounding boxes by the area of union between them.
+IoU is measured by dividing the ovelapping area by the area of union between them.

 <div align="center">
   <img src="assets/iou.jpg" alt="image_test" width="500"/>